sveale/remote-edit/README.md

 * Multi-window support (ie. server settings and downloaded files are serialized and accessible across multiple Atom windows)

 ## Security concerns
- * All information regarding hosts are saved in cleartext.
-This means that if you select the password authentication scheme and choose not to be prompted at connect, __the password will be stored in cleartext__.
-This also applies to passphrases if a PKEY is used.
-Because of this, I recommend using an User Agent with SSH hosts and leaving the passsword/passphrase field blank otherwise.
+ * By default, __all information is stored in cleartext to disk__.
+This includes passwords and passphrases.
+ * Passwords and passphrases can alternatively be stored in the systems __default keychain__ by enabling it in the settings page for remote-edit.
+This is achieved using [node-keytar](https://github.com/atom/node-keytar) and might not work on all systems.

 ## Keyboard shortcuts
 <kbd>Shift+e</kbd>